Beluga whale: Social structure and play

 Belugas also show a great degree of curiosity towards humans in the wild, and frequently swim alongside boats.
 They also play with objects they find in the water; in the wild, they do this with wood, plants, dead fish and bubbles they have created.
 During the breeding season, adults have been observed carrying objects such as plants, nets, and even the skeleton of a dead reindeer on their heads and backs.
 Captive females have also been observed displaying this behavior, carrying items such as floats and buoys, after they have lost a calf.
 Experts consider this interaction with the objects to be a substitute behavior.

 In captivity, mothering behavior among belugas depends on the individual.
-Some mothers are extremely attentive while other mothers are so blasé, that they have actually lost their calves.
-In aquaria, there have been cases where dominant females have stolen calves from mothers, particularly if they have lost a calf or if they are pregnant.
-After giving birth, dominant females will return the calf back to their mother.
-Additionally, male calves will temporarily leave their mothers to interact with an adult male who can serve as a role model for the calf, before they return to their mothers.
-Male calves are also frequently seen interacting with each other.
+Beluga calves will often require sustenance and care from both their mothers but also other belugas who serve as alloparents in their community.
+Beluga calves are often nursed by their mothers for the first year of its life before they become a juvenile.
+During this same stage in their lives, they also require their mothers to draft them through the stream, as the newborn beluga is likely to be an uncoordinated swimmer.
+Between the ages of 2 and 5, the beluga becomes a juvenile and is likely to start seeking independence from its mother.
+However, it will still continue to maintain its involvement in its social circle.

+Among free-ranged belugas, it has been observed that calves will often form bonds with each other while their mothers were out foraging.
+These social groups of immature calves have been referred to as "kindergartens", and furthermore it has been noticed that an alloparent, referred to as an "aunt", can attend to these groups.
+A study in 2014 revealed that most beluga whales swam in formation with both parents and alloparents.